Peter Fraser: Social reforms

 In spite of the war, a wide range of progressive reforms were carried out during the course of Fraser's wartime premiership; with further reforms realised following the end of the war.
 Family allowances were extended to more people, and in 1941 a range of new health benefits was introduced, together with a Needy Families Scheme for families being rehoused.
+The Crimes Amendment Act of 1941 brought flogging to an end, and the Medical Advertisements Act of 1942 sought to ensure (as noted by one study) “that all medical advertisements were defensible, ie that all claims made to the public could be proven.”
 In 1943, compassionate grants were introduced for the widows of those government officers who had died before retirement, while the criteria for entitlement to Widows Benefit were liberalised.
 The Social Security (Domestic Assistance) Regulations of 1944 provided for domestic assistance in hardship cases or when a mother is incapacitated.
 The Quarries Act 1944 provided for safety in quarries while the Waikato-Maniapoto Maori Claims Settlement Act of 1944 provided compensation for land confiscations.
 Also in 1944, two weeks of annual leave for all workers was introduced by law.
 That same year, the school leaving age was increased from 14 to 15.
 The Bush Workers Act of 1945 sought to improve safety for bush workers and a Minimum Wage Act introduced that same year provided for a minimum wage for every worker aged 21 and above.
 Also in 1945, an Act was introduced that sought to improve housing conditions.

 In 1946, a means test for family benefits and grants to mothers was lifted.
 Also in 1946, a Factories Act was introduced that included various provisions aimed at ensuring good working conditions, such as prohibiting overtime employment for those under the age of 16, increasing the air space available to each person, and tackling sweating.
 The Act also included provisions concerning means of access and safety of places of employment, dangerous liquids, machinery, and means of escape when there is a fire to ensure workplace safety.
 In addition, it empowered the Factory Inspector to require (as noted by one study) “the provision of a canteen where the number of persons employed in a factory and requiring their meals at the factory exceeds 100.”
 That same year, a mothers allowance was introduced for widows with dependent children.
 In 1947, an Adult Education Act was introduced that established a National Council of Adult Education (as noted by one study) “to promote and to administer work in the adult education field, as well as to foster cultivation of the arts.”
 The following year, a Tuberculosis Act was introduced that included various provisions aimed at combating the disease.
 A number of state-funded cultural institutions were also set up, including a Literary Fund aimed at helping writers struggling.